The-Music-Makers/robotic-recorder-player/Hardware/Fingering Module/README.md

 | Double Tone Hole Finger Box | 1 | 3D Print | [`finger-box_double-hole.3mf`](finger-box_double-hole.3mf) |
 | Stand | 1 | 3D Print | [`stand.3mf`](stand.3mf) |

 All of these parts were printed in PLA.
 0.4 mm nozzle, 0.2 mm layer height, 2 walls, 20% infill are adequate settings.
 Supports aren't required if they are printed in the correct orientation.
-The files are supplied in 3MF format (https://github.com/The-Music-Makers/music_makers/issues/45#issue-1320772147) which mainstream slicers will load.
+The files are supplied in 3MF format (see issue https://github.com/The-Music-Makers/music_makers/issues/45) which mainstream slicers will load.

 ### Fingertips
 It is necessary to put a soft material on the end of the solenoid plungers to protect the recorder and ensure an adequate seal.
 They are still in the experimental stage and details of our attempts and ideas are below.